 The re-emergence of house calls, supplemented by the advent of tele-health services, marks a significant shift in healthcare delivery.
-This blend of traditional and modern care approaches brings healthcare back into the comfort of patients’ homes, while incorporating the efficiency and accessibility of digital technology.
+This blend of traditional and modern care approaches brings healthcare back into the comfort of patients’ homes, while incorporating the accessibility of digital technology.
+A doctor can use house calls or tele-health visits to review symptoms, manage follow-up care, adjust treatment plans, and decide when in-person care is needed.
 Nurse practitioners and physician assistants are at the forefront of this change, offering a range of medical services that cater to the unique needs of each patient.
-This article delves into the myriad benefits of house calls and tele-health, underscoring their role in delivering patient-centered care.

 Reviving Traditional Care with Modern Technology